KausateKausate Docs

 zz_sandbox.simulatedFor a living company (700001700050), each tick changes one real field, so you receive a different, realistic event_code in turn — NAME_CHANGED, COMPANY_STATUS_CHANGED, REGISTERED_ADDRESS_CHANGED, LEGAL_FORM_CHANGED, ACTIVITIES_CHANGED, and director changes.

-Create a monitor with a one‑minute cron and point it at your endpoint (or a webhook.site URL while developing):
+Then create a monitor and point it at your endpoint (or a webhook.site URL while developing). scheduleCron is optional and defaults to monthly; set it explicitly to control how fast the sandbox delivers:

 curl -H "X-API-Key: $API_KEY" -H "Kausate-Version: 2026-05-01" \